The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Maryland, US

 English

 Dr. Mackenzie Cervenka focuses on the diagnosis and treatment of patients with seizures and epilepsy, including surgical treatment and dietary therapies.
 She is an attending physician in the Epilepsy Monitoring Unit.
 Her specific interests include evaluations for seizure surgery, continuous electroencephalography in the intensive care unit, epilepsy in women (including considerations during pregnancy), and dietary therapies for adults with epilepsy.
 Dr. Cervenka's research focuses the efficacy of Ketogenic diets in the treatment of adults with epilepsy.
 She also studies brain mapping in preparation for epilepsy surgery.
 Dr. Cervenka completed her undergraduate studies at the University of Virginia and received her medical degree from the University of Virginia School of Medicine.
 She then completed her internship in internal medicine and residency in neurology at the University of Maryland Medical Center.
 Dr. Cervenka completed a fellowship in epilepsy and clinical neurophysiology at Johns Hopkins.
 Dr. Cervenka currently sees patients in The Johns Hopkins Outpatient Center on Monday and Wednesday afternoons.
 She also sees patients in The Johns Hopkins Adult Epilepsy Diet Center on Friday mornings once a month.
 Dr. Cervenka is rated as an Experienced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Epilepsy, Seizures, Status Epilepticus, and Lennox-Gastaut Syndrome (LGS).
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Epilepsy, Seizures, Lennox-Gastaut Syndrome (LGS), and Status Epilepticus.
+Dr. Cervenka is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Infant Epilepsy with Migrant Focal Crisis